mozilla/addon-sdk/packages/api-utils/docs/loader.md

       }
     });

 Be careful to not misuse this feature!
-In general it is not recommend to provide features via globals, it's almost always better to use pseudo-modules or even better modules instead.
+In general it is not recommended to provide features via globals, it's almost always better to use pseudo-modules or even better modules instead.